tanmayagrwl/educative.ai/README.md

-# Blackboard.AI: Your All-in-One Student Helper App
+# Educative.AI: Your All-in-One Student Helper App

 ![Untitled design-2](https://github.com/aryanraj2713/BlackBoard.AI/assets/75358720/d34a5f86-e682-4cbb-9c58-f92709b0c85e)

 Are you struggling to keep up with handwritten notes or drowning in information overload?
-Enter Blackboard.AI, your ultimate study companion designed to simplify learning, boost understanding, and maximize your grades.
+Enter Educative.AI, your ultimate study companion designed to simplify learning, boost understanding, and maximize your grades.

-## How Blackboard.AI Empowers You:
+## How Educative.AI Empowers You:

 ### Effortless Note-Taking: